 - Research Associate Oxford Uehiro Centre for Practical Ethics , University of Oxford.

-I also serve as executive associated editor of Philosophy & Technology (Springer).
+- Executive editor of Philosophy & Technology (Springer)